takeshimg92/takeshimg92.github.io/_posts/2023-12-18-attention.md

 	$$\tilde V = V \alpha = V \;\mathrm{softmax}\left(\frac{K^T Q}{\sqrt{d_\mathrm{attn}}}\right) \quad (\in \mathrm{Mat}(d_\mathrm{out} \times L_Z)).$$

 	Hence, we get a final matrix which contains the output vector for all context vectors.
-This last formula is, in our notation, the
+This last formula is, in our notation, the first equation in the classic Transformers paper [(Vaswani et al, 2017)](https://arxiv.org/abs/1706.03762).

 ## References